CNAG-Biomedical-Informatics/cbicall/docs-site/docs/technical-details/architecture.md

 ---

-## Native and external workflows
+## Native and External Implementations

 CBIcall uses **native** to describe the output contract, not the workflow language.
-A workflow is CBIcall-native when it writes the expected CBIcall run layout inside the generated `cbicall_*` directory.
-A workflow is external when CBIcall launches and audits it but the workflow keeps its upstream output layout.
-External workflows can still participate in run comparison when the workflow registry declares canonical final outputs.
+A pipeline implementation is CBIcall-native when it writes the expected CBIcall run layout inside the generated `cbicall_*` directory.
+An implementation is external when CBIcall launches and audits it but the upstream pipeline keeps its own output layout.
+External provider entries can still participate in run comparison when the workflow registry declares canonical final outputs.

 ## Resolution model